 From the UBC Graduate School of Journalism: Reporting in Indigenous Communities, the only journalism course in Canada to focus exclusively on Indigenous news stories.
 Under the guidance of course-creator and award winning CBC journalist Duncan McCue, instructors Kathryn Gretsinger and Chantelle Bellrichard, ten students produced stories on different ways First Nations in British Columbia are responding and adapting to climate change.

-Teaching Assistant: G.P.
-Mendoza
+Teaching Assistant: Logan Turner

-Web Editor: Chantelle Bellrichard
+Instructor: Chantelle Bellrichard

-Radio Producer/Professor: Kathryn Gretsinger
+Radio Producer/Instructor: Kathryn Gretsinger

 The logo for our Reporting in Indigenous Communities website is a Coast Salish-inspired design, in recognition that the University of British Columbia is located on the traditional territory of the Musqueam First Nation and to acknowledge the Coast Salish heritage of the First Nations we cover in B.C.’s Lower Mainland.